super-pingouin/python_sdia/Labs/Lab2/README.md

 Please make sure that the size of your zip file is not larger than 5MB.

-The deadline is September 27 upload your zip file on Moodle.
+The deadline is indicated on Moodle.
+Please upload your zip file before then.

 ## Late Policy